The Eye (The Lord of the Rings: The Rings of Power): Writing

+In the climactic scene between Prince Durin IV and his father King Durin III, the latter opens up about the former's difficult birth.
+When Prince Durin says the Elf Elrond is like a brother to him, an outraged King Durin rips a collar from his son's neck and tells him to leave it on the ground.
+Durin IV actor Owain Arthur explained that this act signifies that Durin IV has been disowned by the king, and said it is "quite a big, vulnerable moment for Prince Durin to be left alone in the lurch and not knowing what's around the corner".
+The scene reveals that Durin IV has a different name which distinguishes him from his father, a name that is only known to his Dwarven family.
+This name was originally going to be revealed in the scene, but the moment was cut during the editing process.
+Payne revealed that the name sounded something like "Kheled-Tug", but McKay stopped him from discussing it further.

 Casting

-The series' large cast includes Cynthia Addai-Robinson as Míriel, Robert Aramayo as Elrond, Owain Arthur as Durin IV, Maxim Baldry as Isildur, Nazanin Boniadi as Bronwyn, Morfydd Clark as Galadriel, Ismael Cruz Córdova as Arondir, Lenny Henry as Sadoc Burrows, Markella Kavenagh as Elanor "Nori" Brandyfoot, Tyroe Muhafidin as Theo, Lloyd Owen as Elendil, Megan Richards as Poppy Proudfellow, Dylan Smith as Largo Brandyfoot, Charlie Vickers as Halbrand, Daniel Weyman as the Stranger, and Sara Zwangobani as Marigold Brandyfoot.
-Also starring are Alex Tarrant as Valandil, Anthony Crum as Ontamo, Beau Cassidy as Dilly Brandyfoot, Thusitha Jayasundera as Malva, Maxine Cunliffe as Vilma, Peter Mullan as Durin III, Joseph Mawle as Adar, Geoff Morrell as Waldreg, Edith Poor as the Nomad, Kali Kopae as the Ascetic, Bridie Sisson as the Dweller.
+The season's cast includes Cynthia Addai-Robinson as Míriel, Robert Aramayo as Elrond, Owain Arthur as Durin IV, Maxim Baldry as Isildur, Nazanin Boniadi as Bronwyn, Morfydd Clark as Galadriel, Ismael Cruz Córdova as Arondir, Lenny Henry as Sadoc Burrows, Markella Kavenagh as Elanor "Nori" Brandyfoot, Tyroe Muhafidin as Theo, Sophia Nomvete as Disa, Lloyd Owen as Elendil, Megan Richards as Poppy Proudfellow, Dylan Smith as Largo Brandyfoot, Charlie Vickers as Halbrand, Daniel Weyman as the Stranger, and Sara Zwangobani as Marigold Brandyfoot.
+Also starring in the episode are Alex Tarrant as Valandil, Anthony Crum as Ontamo, Beau Cassidy as Dilly Brandyfoot, Thusitha Jayasundera as Malva, Maxine Cunliffe as Vilma, Peter Mullan as Durin III, Joseph Mawle as Adar, Geoff Morrell as Waldreg, Edith Poor as the Nomad, Kali Kopae as the Ascetic, and Bridie Sisson as the Dweller.
+Jed Brophy and Robert Strange play unnamed Orcs in the episode.